maihuuthien/coderace-carla-leaderboard/README.md

 docker pull maihuuthien/carla-leaderboard:coderace
 ```

-Next, either clone this Git repository, or copy the `docker-compose.yml` file into a folder of your choice, then
+Next, clone this Git repository and `cd` into the folder, then

 ```
 $ docker compose up --detach